Braintree (owned by PayPal)

 Uses corporate funds to advance ideological causes, organizations, or policies hostile to freedom of expression.

 Braintree has not used corporate dollars to support ideological organizations hostile to freedom of expression (1).
 However, PayPal’s Giving Fund has donated to the American Civil Liberties Union and Planned Parenthood and has partnered with the Anti-Defamation League (2)(3).
-PayPal also uses corporate funds to pay for employees’ travel to get an abortion (4).
+PayPal also uses corporate funds to pay for employees’ abortion-related travel expenses (4).

 All links were last accessed and all information was updated on: